 - Find your nearest LPG installer and service stationopens in new window

 Converting your car to vegetable oil and biodiesel fuel

 Vegetable oil and biodiesel fuel are cheaper and more environmentally friendly than petrol or diesel.

-If you have a diesel car it may be possible to convert the engine to run on vegetable oil and biodiesel fuel.
+If you have a diesel car it might be possible to convert the engine to run on vegetable oil and biodiesel fuel.
 But doing this will almost certainly invalidate any warranties you have on your car, and possibly make it difficult to sell.